muratk3n/thirdwave/en/README.md

 ---

-Yes, bcz the instruction set is simpler, but then bunch of companies jumped on the bandwagon bcz of the clean design, and it snowballed from there.
+Yes, bcz the instruction set is simpler, and then bunch of companies jumped on the bandwagon bcz of the clean design, and it snowballed from there.